Presidential biographer Ron Chernow to headline White House correspondents' dinner

 ICYMI: Watch Michelle Wolf's full WHCD speechApril 29, 201818:59

 It's a departure from tradition for the nearly 100-year-old dinner, where a comedian usually headlines a roast.
-At last year's event, comedian Michelle Wolf delivered blistering remarks about President Donald Trump, who was not in attendance, and White House Press Secretary Sarah Sanders, who was, touching off a political firestorm.
+At last year's event, comedian Michelle Wolf delivered blistering criticism of President Donald Trump, who was not in attendance, and White House Press Secretary Sarah Sanders, who was, touching off a firestorm.

 Wolf responded to the news in a tweet on Monday, calling the association "cowards."